LSEG-API-Samples/Article.RDP.Python.HTTP.UnitTest/README.md

 ### Testing Invalid RDP Authentication Request-Response

-This mock object also useful for testing the false cases such as invalid login too.
+This mock object is also useful for testing false cases such as invalid login too.
+The ```test_login_rdp_invalid()``` method is a test case for the RDP Authentication login failure scenario.
+We set a Responses mock object for the *https://api.refinitiv.com/auth/oauth2/v1/token* URL and HTTP *POST* method with the expected error response message and status (401 - Unauthorized).

 ```
-#test_rdp_http_controller.py
+# test_rdp_http_controller.py

 ...

 class TestRDPHTTPController(unittest.TestCase):

-    # A class method called before tests in an individual class are run
-    @classmethod
-    def setUpClass(cls):
-        ...

-    @responses.activate
-    def test_login_rdp_success(self):
     ...

     @responses.activate
     def test_login_rdp_invalid(self):